AngusML/localisation/README.md

     /n a) click 'Add'
     /n b) click 'By topic'
     /n c) click 'image' under dropdown '/result' which is under dropdown '/aruco_single'
-  4. ./marker_publish
+  4. ./marker_publisher
+     NOTE: run this executable in the build directory OR hit run in vscode (for 'marker_publisher' executable).
+This executes the code in marker_publish.cpp

-     NOTE: Image of what camera lens is pointing at will be displayed at bottom left window.
+RESULT OF THESE STEPS: tag detection & visualisation should be visible of what camera lens is pointing at will be visible and displayed at bottom left window.
+Tag ID's respective estimated position should be visible and printed in the terminal.